LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 # FREQUENTLY ASKED QUESTIONS

 - **What techniques are important enough to be their own page?** This is a little subjective, but if you're writing about X, which is a minor option/variant of Y, then you can just include it on the Y page.
 If X is a *different technique* or a variant of Y that is used in different circumstances or produces meaningfully different output, then give X its own page.
 - **How should I title my page?** Pick a single, concise description of the technique you're talking about.
 If there are multiple ways to refer to the technique you're doing, pick one.
-You can be more descriptive in the in-page title (the title on the first line with the H1/# heading).
-So Ordinary Least Squares might be the title, and Ordinary Least Squares (Linear Regression) might be the H1 heading and how you describe it on the Estimation page.
+You will also need to select a file name, which should be in lower_case_with_underscores.md and you might want to make a bit shorter.
+So Ordinary Least Squares (Linear Regression) might be the title and H1 heading, and ordinary_least_squares.md might be the file name.
 - **What languages can I include in Implementations?** Any language is valid as long as it's something people actually do statistical analysis in.
 Don't include something just because you *can* (I mean, you can technically do OLS in assembly but is that useful for anyone?), but because you think someone will find it useful.
 - **Should I include the output of my code?** For data visualization, yes!
 Just keep the images relatively small so they don't crowd the page.
 See the Implementations section above for how to add images.
 If your output is not visual, there's probably no need to include output unless you think that it is especially important for some technique.
 - **How can I discuss what I'm doing with other contributors?** Head to the [Issues](https://github.com/LOST-STATS/LOST-STATS.github.io/issues) page and find (or post) a thread with the title of the page you're talking about.